shayko18/CarND-Vehicle-Detection/writeup_report.md

 - project_video_with_cars.mp4: the video output of this project
 - writeup_report.md: the writeup of this project
 - output_images folder: images that we will use in this writeup
+- pickle files for the svc model and form last project also some data (calibration matrix and birdeye matrix):
+	- svc_data.p
+	- preprocess_data.p

 ###Overview of the main python file
-We divide the file to five parts:
+I divide the file to five parts:

 - Part A (Lines 22-520): This part hold all the help functions we will use.
 Most of them are the function from class and there are some new ones that are mainly used to plot the images we will use in this writeup.
 - Part B (Lines 522-615):This part is used to set the parameters we will use to extract the features and to train and test the SVC model.
 After we find the SVC model we save the relevant parameters to "svc_data.p".
 There is the option to skip training the model each time but to load the saved data (using: load_svc=True)